wernerkarlheisenberg/plex-stieve/README.md

 6. Hover the Stievie symbol with your mouse and click the settings icon.
 7. Fill your Stievie username and password and Save.

+Known issues
+* People using Windows 8(.1), please have a look at [this issue](https://github.com/wernerkarlheisenberg/plex-stieve/issues/3).
+It turns out that the included python libraries in Plex Media Server differ between platforms.

 # Issues
 When have problems, please file an issue.
 To speed up the troubleshooting process, please add a copy of the plugin (com.plexapp.plugins.stievie.log), system (com.plexapp.system.log) and server log (Plex Media Server.log).